neil-jay/with-joyful-lips/Entrance Rite Hymns/README.md

-This section contains:
+This is Section - A<br>
-Entrance rite and Liturgy of the Word
+This section consists of lyrics for Entrance Rite and Liturgy of the Word.<br><br>
-The section: A
+Steps completed:<br>
+- First phase: Unformatting the text<br>
+- Second phase: Formatting the text in plain text<br>